 The shelter is open by appointment only!

 Animal Control enforces the State of Michigan Dog Laws; investigates animal cruelty, picks up stray dogs, preforms kennel inspections and more.
-If you have questions or concerns regarding an animal please contact the animal control department at 989-831-7302.
+If you have questions, concerns, or need to file an animal complaint, please contact the Animal Control department at 989-831-7302.

 Please provide a copy of the receipt to the Treasurer's Office when paying summons fees.